Filter Press

 R = Volume Fraction of Feed liquid remaining in Washed Cake

-E = Wash Efficiency
+E = Wash volume Efficiency

-If there is sufficient wash water to replace the required amount of feed liquor (i.e. mass of wash water >= mass of unwashed feed liquor), then the amount of wash water does not affect the wash efficiency.
+• If there is sufficient wash water to replace the required amount of feed liquor (i.e. vol of wash water >= vol of unwashed feed liquor), then the amount of wash water does not affect the wash efficiency.

-(3) Based on Wash Mass Ratio
+Based on Wash Ratio

 [math]\displaystyle{ \cfrac{R}{100} = \left(1 - \cfrac{E}{100}\right)^n }[/math]